 Hair growth is all about blood circulation.
-Whether you are suffering from hair loss, hair thinning or alopecia — the treatment is often the same.
+Whether you are suffering from hair loss, hair thinning or alopecia — the treatment is often the same, but the duration can vary, as well as the amount of work you would need to do to get the best results (as every person’s physiology is different).

-Scalp massage is an entire topic on its own however, it is suffice to say people have been employing this method to keep hair thick and strong for millennia.
+Scalp massage is an entire topic on its own, however, it is suffice to say people have been employing this method to keep hair thick and strong for millennia.
 Only recently did we actually see this tested (in vitro) and results supported what scalp massage claims to do — increase hair thickness and the growth phase of hair growth (anagen).
-The older generations in cultures where scalp massage is a traditional practise, particularly further East, do it daily for 10 to 15 minutes and often starting from their late teens.
+The older generations in cultures where scalp massage is a traditional practise, particularly further East, so do it daily for 10 to 15 minutes.

 This persistence is probably how good blood circulation is maintained in the scalp throughout their lives, making them less prone to the negative effects of DHT such as hair loss.

 This time however, I’ll be covering the best topical oils to further promote hair growth when coupled with scalp massage.
-This is based on their properties and absorption in the scalp, along with any scientific data.
+This is based on their properties and absorption in the scalp:

 Coconut oil has natural anti-bacterial and anti-fungal properties which provides a soothing function in the scalp.
 Studies have also showed how virgin coconut oil can be anti-inflammatory which is the ideal counter-effect for hair loss.
 Since inflammation is the physiological cause that makes hair fall out, anything anti-inflammatory would obviously be good for the scalp.